What Is a Factor Rate?

 More in total cost with the factor rate option on the same $50K

 The factor rate option costs $5,202 more in total.
-But it also delivers the money in 2 days instead of 3 to 6 weeks.
+That difference is the price of speed, flexibility, and lighter underwriting.
+The MCA funds in 12 to 72 hours instead of 3 to 6 weeks.
+It requires less documentation.
 And it qualifies borrowers with credit scores as low as 500 instead of 650+.

 Payment Schedule Comparison

-Month Factor Rate MCA (Daily ACH) Interest Rate Term Loan (Monthly)
+Month Factor Rate MCA (Weekly ACH) Interest Rate Term Loan (Monthly)

 Month 2 $10,500 $1,661